fcorbelli/zpaqfranz/README.md

 Report it to me and I will delete as soon as possible.
 ===================

+The source is composed of the fusion of different software from different authors.
+Therefore there is no uniform style of programming.
+I have made a number of efforts to maintain compatibility with unmodified versions (7.15), even at the cost of expensive on inelegant workarounds.

+So don't be surprised if it looks like what in Italy we call "zibaldone" or in Emilia-Romagna "mappazzone".

 COMPILING

 My main development platforms are Windows and FreeBSD.